ebenezergraham/fineract-cn-gcp-terraform/README.md

-# fineract-cn-terraform
+# fineract-cn-gcp-terraform
-Terraform scripts for Fineract CN AWS infrastructure.
+Terraform scripts for Fineract CN GCP infrastructure.

+This code case forked from openMF/fineract-cn-terraform

 Region, project, environment variables should be set correctly in poc/main.tf, poc/terraform.tfvars, poc-tfstate/terraform.tfvars files.
 Description of variables is in vars.tf file.